archway-network/archway/docs/adr/ADR-008-withdrawal-ux-improvements.md

 ## Decision

-A new attribute named `distribute_to_wallet` will be introduced in the `ContractMetadata`.
+A new attribute named `withdraw_to_wallet` will be introduced in the `ContractMetadata`.
 When this attribute is activated (set to true), instead of generating a `RewardRecord` for the contract upon accruing gas or inflationary rewards, the rewards will be directly dispatched to the `ContractMetadata.withdraw_address`.

-- If `distribute_to_wallet` is set to false, the `RewardRecord` will be generated, necessitating manual withdrawal.
+- If `withdraw_to_wallet` is set to false, the `RewardRecord` will be generated, necessitating manual withdrawal.
-- If `distribute_to_wallet` is set to true, the `RewardRecord` will not be generated, and rewards will be directly sent to the `ContractMetadata.withdraw_address`.
+- If `withdraw_to_wallet` is set to true, the `RewardRecord` will not be generated, and rewards will be directly sent to the `ContractMetadata.withdraw_address`.

-A new message named `MsgDistributeToWallet` will be incorporated into the `x/rewards` module, enabling the `ContractMetadata` owner to toggle the `distribute_to_wallet` flag on or off.
+By doing this when a consumer invokes a `MsgSetContractMetadata` TX, it will be allowed to set the `withdraw_to_wallet` to `true`.

 ## Consequences